Making a Will during the Coronavirus Pandemic

 The legal requirements for signing a Will require the testator (the person making the Will) to sign his or her Will in the presence of two witnesses.

-With the current social distancing rules in force, which oblige people to stay at home, self-isolate and keep a certain distance apart from others, you might assume that preparing a Will could be a little difficult.
+With the current social distancing rules in force, which oblige people to stay at home, self-isolate and keep a certain distance apart from others, you might assume that preparing a Will could be a little more difficult than usual.

 At the same time, solicitors have seen an increase in enquiries about making Wills and so we have had to adapt how we carry out this essential service for our clients.